 All children in a mixed-age class benefit from the community and familiarity that is built over the years.
 Each year, approximately ⅔ of the children return to the same class, with only ⅓ graduating, and with few exceptions, the child will work with the same teacher each year.
 This consistency helps build trust amongst children and between children and teachers, which in turn creates a healthy community where children feel they belong and can use each other as guides in learning.

-Mixing ages and abilities in a classroom creates a friendly environment that facilitates peer to peer learning.
+Mixing ages and abilities in a classroom creates a friendly environment that facilitates peer-to-peer learning.
 Younger children are naturally inclined and eager to learn from their older classmates, both through observation and through direct guidance.
-Older children in the class role model appropriate behavior and routines, inspiring younger children to follow in their example.
+Older children in the class role model appropriate behaviour and routines, inspiring younger children to follow their example.
 Children are often inclined to ask their older friends for help with materials and concepts, and the older children are remarkably competent teachers who take their jobs as leaders very seriously.
-When older children help a younger child they reinforce their own understanding of the concept, and both children achieve a higher level of mastery.
+When older children help a younger child they reinforce their understanding of the concept, and both children achieve a higher level of mastery.

-Many social and emotional skills are also developed in a mixed-age classroom, especially for the older children.
+Many social and emotional skills are also developed in a mixed-age classroom, especially for older children.
 Older children in the classroom learn leadership and teaching skills through their experiences in guiding their younger classmates.
-The older children are very aware of the younger children in their class, and they practice empathy and patience in understanding their needs and behaviors.
-Dr. Montessori developed the three year age grouping system because such a range in ages and abilities encourages cooperation, instead of competition.
+The older children are very aware of the younger children in their class, and they practice empathy and patience in understanding their needs and behaviours.
+Dr. Montessori developed the three-year age grouping system because such a range in ages and abilities encourages cooperation, instead of competition.

 The success of mixed-age classes is possible because of another core tenet of Montessori education: every child must learn and develop at their own pace.
-In every Montessori subject each child has an individualized path of learning.
+In every Montessori subject, each child has an individualised path of learning.
 Even within same-age classes children are at different stages, and to expect them to master each concept at the same time is unfair; one child may be rushed while another grows bored.
-At House on the Hill we understand the uniqueness of each child, and customize each child’s learning to suit their needs.
-Teachers closely observe each child and work with them on-on-one until they achieve mastery, and then introduce the next lesson at the appropriate time.
-We keep our student to teacher ratios low and allocate ample time for teachers’ planning so they can best serve the needs of each individual child.
+At House on the Hill, we understand the uniqueness of each child and customise each child’s learning to suit their needs.
+Teachers closely observe each child and work with them one-on-one until they achieve mastery, and then introduce the next lesson at the appropriate time.
+We keep our student-to-teacher ratios low and allocate ample time for teachers’ planning so they can best serve the needs of each child.

-Vertical learning and individualized pacing work together to create one of the many unique experiences in a Montessori classroom.
-Children between the ages of 3 and 6 can learn together in one classroom because each child follows an individualized path of learning.
+Vertical learning and individualised pacing work together to create one of the many unique experiences in a Montessori classroom.
+Children between the ages of 3 and 6 can learn together in one classroom because each child follows an individualised path of learning.
 Older children act as resources and guides for their younger peers who are eager and receptive to learn from them, and older children develop leadership skills along the way.
-All children benefit from the community and consistency created by vertical learning, and by the confidence and skill mastery that comes from learning at an individualized pace.
-To see the magic of Montessori for yourselves we welcome you to visit our classrooms!
+All children benefit from the community and consistency created by vertical learning, and by the confidence and skill mastery that comes from learning at an individualised pace.
+To see the magic of Montessori for yourselves, come and visit our classrooms!